fmrtl73/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model/generating-tokens.md

 Now that the system is up and running you can create tokens.

 {{<info>}}
-If you want to create your own application to generate tokens, you can base it on the `libopenstorage` open source golang example application [openstorage-sdk-auth](https://github.com/libopenstorage/openstorage-sdk-auth).
+**Note:** If you want to create your own application to generate tokens, you can base it on the `libopenstorage` open source golang example application [openstorage-sdk-auth](https://github.com/libopenstorage/openstorage-sdk-auth).
 {{</info>}}